gkorpal/gkorpal.github.io/_drafts/post-draft.md

 I used `apt-get` instead of `apt` since I am more used to that.
 Also, you might get gibberish text when using Linux, so you might need to disable GPU-acceleration for the sandbox, this can be done by going to `chrome://flags/#crostini-gpu-support` and changing the option to "disabled".

 Theoretically, Core i7-4702MQ should be only 10% better than Core m3-8100Y for compiling LaTeX files ([single core performance](https://www.cpu-monkey.com/en/compare_cpu-intel_core_m3_8100y-1216-vs-intel_core_i7_4702mq-448)).
 Howeover, the pdfLatex process is extremely slow in Chromebook since Debian runs in a sandbox and have limited access to resources (still in beta state).
 Moreover, there are random crashes when multiple pdf/DjVu docs are opened using Evince/DjVu-viewer.

-The thing which I hate the most is that the browser uses 90% of the available RAM irrespective of how many tabs are open or the total RAM the computer has.
-Also, one wrong browser extension can lead to random crashes.
-And the stupidest thing is the lack of local trash/recycle-bin folder just like Android, so deleted files can't be recovered (i.e. make a Downloads folder on Google Drive instead of using the local drive folder).

 <figure>
   <img src="/images/chromeos.jpeg" alt="my alt text" style="width:534px;height:269px;"/>